grimmpp/home-assistant-eltako/docs/gateways/readme.md

 ## Summary of Supported Gateways
 What gateway is preferred for what?

-### EnOcean Transceiver (USB based like Eltako FAM-USB, USB300, PioTek FAM-USB515, PioTek MGW, Busware TCM515 USB, ...)
+### EnOcean Transceiver (USB based like ELTAKO FAM-USB, USB300, PioTek FAM-USB515, PioTek MGW, Busware TCM515 USB, ...)
 * Is a good match for controlling actuators mounted on a RS485 bus with FAM14 and especially for decentralized actuators in Home Assistant.
-* It also allows to send teach-in telegrams so that you can teach-in actuators by using the Eltako Integration in Home Assistant.
+* It also allows to send teach-in telegrams so that you can teach-in actuators by using the ELTAKO Integration in Home Assistant.
 * It receives status update telegrams repatedly about each minute of every device on the bus.
 * It cannot receive RS485 bus internal commands.
 E.g. FTS14EM (wired rocker switches, window contacts, ...) telegrams cannot be received.
 Those telegrams must be consumed on the bus although status responses of the actuators will be sent into wireless network so that FAM-USB can see the result of the changes.
 * Easy installation (USB-Stick)
 * Reception quality depends on how close is it to all the devices and repeaters.
 (Wireless connection could be instable.)

-### Wired Gateways (e.g. Eltako FGW14-USB)
+### Wired Gateways (e.g. ELTAKO FGW14-USB)
 * Has good performance because it filters out polling messages from FAM14 what makes Home Assistant faster.
 * Like FAM14, it can transfer states of actuators mounted on the same RS485 bus to Home Assistant.
 It can also send telegrams to the actuators to change their states.
 * Has better physical USB connector than FAM14.